twotoque/physicscalculator/README.md

 });</pre>

 This code listens to if an HTML id named <code>GitHub</code> is clicked.
 If it is, then Chrome is instructed to update the tab to go to the corresponding link, in this case <code>https://github.com/twotoque/physicscalculator/</code>.
-<h2>Contacting me</h2>
-Thank you so much for using this extension!
-To let me know if there are any issues, feel free to use the issues tab on this GitHub repo or emailing me at dereksong28@gmail.com.